Yerlanalim/blvl-TB-27-06/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [team@techblitz.dev].
+Please report unacceptable behavior to [team@bizlevel.kz].

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone git@github.com/{username}/TechBlitz.git`
+2. Clone your fork: `git clone git@github.com/{username}/BizLevel.git`
 3. Create your feature branch: `git checkout -b feature/your-feature-name`
 4. Make your changes
 5. Commit your changes: `git commit -m 'feat(more-info): Add some feature'`